MattLatt/GDAL_2.1.x_VC/README.md

 		this is the gdalinfo code provided by gdal (in the app folder of the source package) in a "windows console" workspace statically linked to GDAL 2.1.0

-	* The 3rdpart folder contain the library not provided internally by GDAL and necessary for some format I choosed to add (OSM,...).
+	* The 3rdpart folder contain the library not provided internally by GDAL and necessary for some format I choosed to add (OSM, ECW...).
-	For now it contain the libexpat (linlked dynamically) and libsqlite3.12 amalgamation included in the GDAL workspaces.
+	For now it contain the libexpat (linlked dynamically), Proj.4 lib V4.9.2 (linked dynamically), ECW 4.3 SDK (linked dynamically) and libsqlite3.12 amalgamation included in the GDAL workspaces.

-/!\ Due to GitHub (free version) limitation I've deleted the static version of gdal-2.1.0.lib (more than 650 MB), so you will have to rebuild the static lib version.
+/!\ Due to GitHub (free version) limitation I've deleted the static version of gdal-2.1.0.lib (more than 650 MB), so you will have to rebuild the static lib version to build the "test_static_XX workspaces".

-## 2016-07-04: Warning this is a work in progress
+## 2016-07-06: Warning this is still a work in progress

-    - Added proj lib (4.9.2) dll workspace for both architecture in the 3rdpart folder
+    - Added the ECW driver support (in Read Only mode), ECW 4.3 RO SDK provided in the 3rdpart folder.
+	The SDK is provided as downloaded except I've renamed all the "win32" folders to "x86".

-	- Added a new test project "test_dynamic_ogr2ogr"
+	- Added the ERS driver support.

+	- Corrected bad Preprocessor value in the Release (in Dynamic and static workspace for both architectures).

 What still need to be done :

+	- add GEOS geometry library

-    - add ECW driver
+	- add iconv library

 	- add V2.1.0 new drivers

     - test if it's possible to use Unicode charset (instead of Multi-Byte)

+## 2016-07-04:

+    - Added proj lib (4.9.2) dll workspace for both architecture in the 3rdpart folder

+	- Added a new test project "test_dynamic_ogr2ogr"

 ## 2016-06-29: